seanrcollings/arc/docs/scripts/script_types.md

 Here's the input!
 example.py raw option=val orphan --flag option=val with spaces
 ```
-# Legacy Script
-Legacy Script is the original implementation of scripts and is not reccomended for use.
-It's not managed as throughly as the others.
-It can be configure to accept both
-positional and keyword arguments.

 # Script type is inherited
 Script types can be specified on the CLI, Utility, or Script level.